Everybody seems to be talking about generations, but what do they mean when they do this?

 How and why do generational identities form, and what is their significance?
 A discussion of paper presentations addressing synchronic uses of the concept of generations will be followed by an exploration of how generational identities have come to be increasingly significant in discussions about wellbeing with regard to belonging, political affiliations, cultural differences, and moral values, and how intergenerational projects and environments can nuance and relativise those.

 In what ways is the concept of generation useful and/or obstructive in policies designed to foster wellbeing in the present day?
-The discussion here will focus in particular on the emergence of new forms of ‘generationalism’, where particular characteristics of generation are exaggerated to frame claims about social problems and policy resources.
-Discussion will consider how a more nuanced understanding of the working of generations could better inform intergenerational practice in policy areas including housing, education, care and community enrichment.
+The discussion here focused in particular on the emergence of new forms of ‘generationalism’, where particular characteristics of generation are exaggerated to frame claims about social problems and policy resources.
+Discussion considered how a more nuanced understanding of the working of generations could better inform intergenerational practice in policy areas including housing, education, care and community enrichment.